-This form is available to download on London Borough of Croydon's website here.
+This form is available to download on the academy Website.

-6.1.3 Children with a sibling at the Academy in Years 1 to 6
+Children with a sibling at the Academy in Reception to Year 6

-For inclusion in this category, the sibling must attend the Academy in Year 1 to Year 6 at the time of application/the application deadline and when the applicant child is admitted.
+For inclusion in this category, the sibling must attend the Academy in Reception to Year 6 at the time of application/the application deadline and when the applicant child is admitted.